About Special Collections & University Archives

 Reference & use requests: firstname.lastname@example.org

-Special Collections and University Archives hold over 3,000 collections; more than a million items ranging from medieval codices and rare books to literary and historical manuscripts, university archives, original art, photographs, architectural drawings, and ephemera.
-The department preserves regional history, provides curriculum support, and assists amateur and scholarly researchers in many fields.
+Special Collections and University Archives holds over 3,000 collections; more than a million items ranging from medieval codices and rare books to literary and historical manuscripts, university archives, original art, photographs, architectural drawings, and ephemera.
+The department preserves regional history, provides curriculum support, and assists researchers in many fields.
 Frequently Asked Questions

 - Any adult may use our collections, and closely supervised teenagers.

 - There is no cost for viewing our collections.
-We do charge reasonable fees for photocopying, scanning, and publication permissions.
+There are fess for scanning and publication permissions.

 - Off-site collections require at least two weeks to transport.
 PLEASE contact us at email@example.com well in advance of your visit so we can be sure we have your collections available.

-- You really need an appointment to see architectural drawings, glass-plate negatives, and medieval manuscripts due to special handling requirements.
-Please contact us at email@example.com to arrange your visit.
+- You need an appointment to see architectural drawings and medieval manuscripts due to special handling requirements.
+Please give us advance notice of at least three week days to view these materials.
+Please contact us at firstname.lastname@example.org to arrange your visit.

 - Traveling?
 PLEASE contact us at email@example.com well in advance of your visit so we can be sure we have your collections available.